ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 needs the connection ID registered.

 The MAX_CONNECTION_IDS capsule type {{capsule-max-cids}} MUST only be sent by the proxy.
-It indicates to the client the maximum number of permitted sequence numbers for connection ID registrations.
+It indicates to the client the cumulative number of connection ID registrations the client is allowed to request.
 This allows the proxy to limit the number of active registrations.
 The initial maximum is 2, allowing the client to send 2 registrations, one with sequence number 0 and another with sequence number 1.
 MAX_CONNECTION_IDS are only sent to increase the limit, so since the initial limit is 2, a proxy MUST NOT